tardate/LittleArduinoProjects/Electronics101/LED/LEDStrobeKit/README.md

 At least .. that's how I think it should be.

-First, the supplied transistors are marked S8050 but there are both NPN and PNP transistors marked "S8050" in the amrket.
+First, the supplied transistors are marked S8050 but there are both NPN and PNP transistors marked "S8050" in the market.
 I verified these really are NPN, and the circuit expects an NPN low-side driver.

 However all the S8050 NPN transistor datasheets indicate their pin configuration is EBC.
 I have some other S8050 transistors which definitely have an EBC pin configuration.

-But the PCB has them connected CBE i.e. either these are placed with C-E reversed, or the kit came with some wierd-ass CBE S8050s.
+But the PCB has them connected CBE i.e. either these are placed with C-E reversed, or the kit came with some weird-ass CBE S8050s.

 Note that whether the S8050 is CBE or EBC, they basically work either way.
 There are two issues if the transistors are indeed in backwards: